 The analytics and reporting tools of LMS software can be used to give better insight into the effectiveness of your learning procedures and identify learner difficulties.
 Data can also be used to identify the strengths and weaknesses of your team.
 Real.time monitoring can help you track how much of your material is being consumed and when.

-GetRank is GetApp’s quarterly ranking of the top 25 Learning Management System (LMS) apps based in the cloud.
-Each app is scored using five criteria, each worth 20 points, for a total possible score out of 100: User Reviews, Integrations, Mobile Apps, Media Presence, and Security.
-Each app’s GetRank score is completely independent of commercial interests and existing relationships that GetApp has with app vendors.
-For a full report on GetRank and quarterly industry trends, check out the research tab above.
+GetApp's quarterly ranking showcases the top 25 Learning Management System (LMS) apps based in the cloud.
+Each app is scored using five factors, worth 20 points each, for a total possible score out of 100.
+These factors include user reviews, integrations, mobile app availability, media presence, and security.
+Each app's score is independent of commercial interests and existing relationships that GetApp has with app vendors.